KritiAnant/aspen-capital/README.md

 - AWS Lambda: for micro-ETL
 - AWS SAM: for building the environment, and scheduling the Lambda handler
 - AWS Athena: to query resulting CSVs
-- AWS Glue: just to test out insertions into tables
+- AWS Glue: just to test out inserting rows into tables To review these, I am happy to share my screen during the interview or provide access to specific people on an ad-hoc basis.
+Currently, I have deleted some of the resources to avoid accidentally incurring charges.

 ## License